dfargo/last-y-train/README.md

 This repository contains a Python-based simulation of a critical component for a cross-chain bridge: the Event Listener.
 This component, often run by validators or oracles, is responsible for watching for specific events on a source blockchain (e.g., tokens being locked) and initiating corresponding actions on a destination blockchain (e.g., minting wrapped tokens).

-This script is designed to be architecturally sound, robust, and demonstrative of real-world decentralized application backend services.
+This script is designed to be architecturally sound and robust, demonstrating the patterns used in real-world decentralized application backend services.

 ## Concept